-Our mission is to make Scotland the best place in the world to grow older, and our wonderful volunteers play a vital role in that.
+Our vision is that no one should face the challenges of older age alone, and our wonderful volunteers play a vital role in that.

 Volunteers complement the work of our employees, enabling us to reach and support more older people in Scotland.